tanjt107/football-prediction/README.md

 2. For [*expected goals*][5], `xg` columns (if available) are used.

-The average of the above two metrics is used as `adjusted goals` in the calculation.
+The average of the above two metrics is used as `forecasted goals` in the calculation.

 ## Inter-league Matches
 To be updated.